 - Commitment to Others - refers to voluntary activities in one's school, or local community aimed at addressing issues impacting the community, serving and assisting others as well as a regular undertaking of adult duties including: extended or primary care giving for siblings/other relatives; domestic work duties; working outside of the home to contribute financial support for basic needs.

-The application period for the Beat the Odds Scholarship program opens Monday, January 30, 2017, and ends Friday, March 10, 2017.
-Final decisions and notifications are made in May after our CDF-CA staff and selection committee have had the opportunity to review each application carefully.
+The application period for Beat the Odds scholarship programs opens in mid-January and closes in mid April.
+Final notifications are made in early June after our staff and selection committee have had the opportunity to carefully review each application.

 Every winter, we host a special gala to honor the achievements of five of our most outstanding Beat the Odds honorees.
 The purpose of the event is to recognize and commemorate the strength, resilience, and determination that our honorees have demonstrated both inside and outside of the classroom.
 We also want to remind celebrities, public officials and change-makers in Los Angeles about the tremendous need in their communities and to inspire them to take action.